 What activities can I do?

-There are numerous activities in every resort, around 80 different activities to choose from.
-All tastes are well catered for - from calm and tranquil to adrenaline busting, and for all ages.
-We also offer many free activities with enough exciting pursuits for your week away which are completely free and included in our package.
+There are numerous activities in each of our resorts.
+In fact, around 80 different activities to choose from - so all tastes and abilities are well catered for.
+Choose from calm and tranquil pursuits like walking or tennis, wild swimming and lake kayaking to adrenaline busting adventure like Canyoning or Downhill mountain biking.
+We also offer many free activities with enough exciting pursuits for an action-packed week away - and they are included for free with our holidays

 How fit do I need to be?

 You don't have to be a regular athlete to enjoy our holidays!
 Far from it in fact.
 The activities we offer suit almost all levels of fitness and our Active Team will help guide you to the best activities for your taste, age, fitness and ability.
 There is also sightseeing, gondola rides and cultural things to do, great walks, sedate lake activities and sunbathing - so it’s not all about high energy pursuits.
 Most activities come with an instructor or guide, so you will be well cared for.

 Of course!
 Our chalets and hotels are full of families with kids from age 4 to 17 all summer long.
 And families love our friendly and welcoming atmosphere where we organise lots of days out and excursions for you to do individually as a family or with other families.
 We have an all-inclusive Active Kids Club in all our Alpine Elements exclusive hotels and we organise Family Fun Days and great day’s out with sociable bike rides and walks or hikes.

 Will there be enough for us to do?